rich-iannone/posts/wes-works/index.md

 and share three lessons I’ve taken away for my own work.

-## Two Claude Max Accounts and an Astonishing Pace
+## An Astonishing Pace

 Wes has been quite open about his methods, sharing his approach through [blog posts](https://wesmckinney.com/blog/agent-ergonomics/) and on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7415390745798594560/).
-One detail worth noting is that he’s been running two Claude Max subscriptions simultaneously, which allows him to keep multiple AI coding agents working in parallel.
-The reasoning is practical: while one agent is occupied with a task in one project, he can direct the other to begin work on something else entirely.
-It also helps with usage limits since each subscription has per-period token quotas that heavy users can burn through quickly.
-The result is a kind of continuous pipeline of productive output, where the bottleneck is no longer the speed at which code can be written but rather the speed at which Wes can conceive of, direct, and review the work being done.
+He runs \$200/month plans from both OpenAI and Anthropic, plus a Codex plan he uses exclusively for code review and planning.
+This lets him keep multiple AI coding agents working in parallel: while one agent is occupied with a task in one project, he can direct another to begin work on something else entirely.
+The result is a continuous pipeline of productive output, where the bottleneck is no longer the speed at which code can be written but rather the speed at which Wes can conceive of, direct, and review the work being done.